TJRoh01/libes/README.md

 **DISCLAIMER:** Compact mode is my own implementation idea, which I will only implement for algorithms that I have done extensive research on to ensure that it is cryptographically secure to do so.
-Regardless, I am not a cryptography researcher nor expert and I can not give a guarantee that issues will not arise in the future.
+Regardless, I am not a cryptography researcher and I can not give a guarantee that issues will not arise in the future.
 If compact mode turns out to be useful/popular and resources allow, I will make sure compact mode receives a security audit.